The mission of the Messiah, 1:5-9:50

 ek + gen. "out of [your eye]" - [first remove the log] from [the eye of you].
 Expressing separation; "away from."

-tote adv. "then" - Temporal adverb.
+tote adv. "then" - then.
+Temporal adverb.

-kalon adj. "good" - good, beautiful.
+kalon adj. "good" - [there is no] good, beautiful [tree].
 In what sense "good": healthy, a good variety, fruit producing... ?

 gar "-" - for.
 Explanatory, "for you see"; "As everyone knows", TH.

-ekaston pro. "each" - each, every.
+ekaston pro. "each" - each, every [tree].
 Possibly "each of [the] two", Jeremias.

 ek + gen. "of" - from.
 Expressing source / origin.

-ek + gen. "-" - from [abundance of heart speaks the mouth of him].
+ek + gen. "-" - from.
 Expressing source / origin.

-kardiaV (a) gen. "what the heart [is full of]" - The genitive may be classified as verbal, subjective, so Culy, or adjectival, attributed; "from the overflowing heart his lips give utterance", Berkeley - the mouth gives us away
+kardiaV (a) gen. "what the heart [is full of]" - [abundance] of heart [speaks the mouth of him].
+The genitive may be classified as verbal, subjective, so Culy, or adjectival, attributed; "from the overflowing heart his lips give utterance", Berkeley - the mouth gives us away

 twn logwn (oV) gen. "words" - [and hearing] the words [of me].
 Genitive of direct object after the participle "hearing".
 The genitive mou, "of me", is adjectival, possessive, although it may be classified as verbal, subjective, "the words uttered by me."
-In Luke the genitive modifier usually follows its noun so its placement here before logwn, "words", is emphatic; see Culy.
+In Luke, the genitive modifier usually follows its noun so its placement here before logwn, "words", is emphatic, so Culy.

 Note variant "for it was founded upon rock" instead of "because it was well built."
 An obvious leaning toward Matthew's account.

 epi + acc. "on" - [and laid a foundation] upon [the rock].
-Spacial; "down upon."
+Spatial; "down upon."

-th/ oikia/ (a) dat. "[that] house" - Dative of direct object after the proV prefix verb "to burst upon."
+th/ oikia/ (a) dat. "house" - [that] house.
+Dative of direct object after the proV prefix verb "to burst upon."

 saleusai (saleuw) aor. inf. "[could not] shake" - [it was not strong, able, had power] to shake [it].
 The infinitive is complementary, completing the sense of the negated verb "was not able".